interactions-py/molter/README.md

     Extend(bot)
 ```

-## Examples
+### Other examples

-To view more examples and understand how `molter` works, take a look at the `examples` folder in this repository.
+To view more examples and understand how `molter` works, take a look at the [`examples`](https://github.com/Astrea49/interactions-molter/tree/main/examples) folder in this repository.

 ## Credit